jamesmcginnis/possum-printer-card/README.md

 When smart plug control is enabled the status pill doubles as a contextual power button:

 **Powering on (Offline → tap):**
 The plug turns on and the pill immediately begins flashing amber *Powering On*.
-It keeps flashing until Home Assistant reports that at least one of the configured ink level sensors returns a valid reading — the clearest signal that the printer is fully up.
+It keeps flashing until Home Assistant reports that all configured ink level sensors are returning valid readings — confirming that the printer is fully up and all rings are populated.
 At that point the pill returns to its normal label (Ready, Idle, etc.).

 **Powering off (Idle → tap):**
 The plug turns off and the pill immediately begins flashing amber *Powering Off*.
 It keeps flashing until every configured ink level sensor goes unavailable — confirming the printer has fully powered down.
 At that point the pill returns to its normal Offline state.